ngerakines/apevents/README.md

 ## Following an event

-1. From your fediverse instance, search for the actor reference (i.e. `@nick@thegem.city`, `https://thegem.city/@nick` or `https://thegem.city/users/nick`)
+1. From your fediverse instance, search for the actor reference (i.e. `@readily-splendid-mule@events.thegem.city`, `https://events.thegem.city/@readily-splendid-mule` or `https://events.thegem.city/users/readily-splendid-mule`)
 2. Follow the event actor
-3. Wait for a direct message from the actor that contains the poll "What is your RSVP?" with options "Going" and "Not going".
-4. Receive a confirmation direct message from the event actor.

-Alternatively
+## RSVP

 1. Send a direct message to the event actor with the message "#rsvp going" or "#rsvp not going"
 2. Receive a confirmation direct message from the event actor.